-Digital Marketers, to be well-rounded, need to be exposed to a lot of things.
-Data, process, management, leadership, strategy just to name a few.
-They need to learn, grow, push, and push some more.
-Unfortunately, time and budget for digital marketing trainings are not usually skewed to their advantage.
-So, what can an aspiring digital marketer do?
+You need to learn, grow, push, and push some more.
+Unfortunately, time and budget for digital marketing training are not usually skewed to your advantage.
+What, then, can you do as an aspiring digital marketer?

-Read, a great deal of it!
-And… implement.
+Read.
+And do a great deal of it!
+Then, implement.